Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 \subsubsection{Age Estimation}

 We applied our proposed embedding method and GGLR to age estimation.
 We first compared our embedding using general eigenvectors (GE) against LLE \cite{LLE} and LE \cite{LE}.
-From Table\;\ref{tab:numResult_age}, we observe that GGLR on the coordinate vector provided by LLE and LE were not stable.
+From Table\;\ref{tab:numResult_age_rating}, we observe that GGLR on the coordinate vector provided by LLE and LE were not stable.
 They could not obtain better interpolation results, compared to the results obtained using GE.
-We also compared SDGGLR against SDGLR and GTVM.
-Quantitative results in PSNR are shown in Table\;\ref{tab:numResult_age}.
-We observe that PSNR of SDGGLR was better than SDGLR, and slightly better than GTVM when the missing ratio was smaller than 70\%.
+We also compared SDGGLR against SDGLR and GTVM. \blue{ Quantitative results in peak signal-to-noise ratio (PSNR) and accuracy (Acc) are shown in Table\;\ref{tab:numResult_age_rating}.
+PSNR is a measure computed from mean squared error; a higher PSNR means a higher signal quality.
+Accuracy is the number of correct predictions divided by the total number of predictions. } We observe that PSNR and accuracy of SDGGLR were better than GTVM, and slightly better than SDGLR when the missing ratio was smaller than 70\%.